ullahinayat/ullahinayat.github.io/_projects/1_project.md

 ---
 layout: page
 title: Political Culture and Norms (seminar)
-description: MA seminar discussing where political culture and norms come from and how they change
+description: MA seminar discussing where political culture and norms come from and how they change.
 img: /assets/img/12.jpg
 importance: 1
 category: Behavior